uniwebcms/dev-tools/src/templates/project/README.md

 You are free to use and modify this repository, but if you distribute it (as a template or software package), you must also release your modifications under the same license.

-**Important:** Websites and Foundations created using Uniweb are NOT considered distributions and do not need to be licensed under GPL.
+**Important:** Websites and Foundations created using the Framework are NOT considered distributions and do not need to be licensed under GPL.
 The content and code you build with Uniweb remain yours to license as you choose.